New payment terms from one of my customers

 Once you get stuck with long payment terms it's difficult to get out of them, purely becasue of the outstanding debt, and the need to keep em sweet.
 Experience tells me that's the time to get out

 Enjoy this discussion?
-Check out these related topics: 30 DAYS PAYMENT?
-Really, Goodbye 7 Days, Hello 30 (New Credit Terms), Fuel cards as payment for tolls in Europe, Late Payment Fee, Payment, Terms, Could customers book couriers through mtvan, Website search terms, Non Payment of Job, Payment terms.
+Check out these related topics: Payment, 30 DAYS PAYMENT?
+Really, Goodbye 7 Days, Hello 30 (New Credit Terms), Terms, Could customers book couriers through mtvan, Late Payment Fee, Payment terms, Website search terms, Late Payment Advise Please, POD's and Payment.

 Reply To Topic